What Are the Most Dangerous Roads in Charleston?

 While the above roads continue to be some of the most dangerous in Charleston, and in the entire country, there are other local roads in Charleston that are well-known for having a high accident and fatality rate.

-According to Hughey Law Firm, the other most dangerous roads in Charleston are:
+According to Hughey Law Firm, the other most dangerous roads in the Charleston area are:

 · Interstate 95.